ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

--Were you in the fight?
+Were you in the fight?
 Soldier- Had a little taste of it, ash.
 C.Stood your ground, did you?
 S.-No, ash; I runs.